The Need to Feed Protected Fat

 Some fatty acids affect fertility.
 For example Stearic Acid (C18) increases follicle size and raises progesterone levels.
 The Omega-6 linoleic acid is required for progesterone production, but too high a level can terminate pregnancy.
 The Omega-3's EPA and DHA are required and essential, yet modern dairy diets are almost always deficient.
 A small amount of DHA can be synthesized from α-linolenic acid found in young grass and to a lesser extent in grass silages, but levels of EPA and DHA in maize, wholecrops, concentrates, cereals and oilseeds fall well below requirement.

-RWN Optomega-3 - A highly palatable supplement containing 50% high Omega-3 fish oil on a dry slow release carrier.
+RWN Omega-3 Supplement - A highly palatable supplement containing 50% high Omega-3 fish oil on a dry slow release carrier.
 Omega-3 and Omega-6 fatty acids are essential in cow diets and cannot be synthesised by the cow.
 Optomega-3 is a very rich source of the essential Omega-3 fatty acids, Eicosapentaenoic (EPA) and Docosahexaenoic (DHA) which are only available commercially from fish oils.
-The fish oil used is pure Atlantic Salmon Oil which has a much higher concentration of the essential Omega-3 long chain polyunsaturated fatty acids, EPA and DHA than from mixed fish oil sources.
+The fish oil used is Salmon Oil which has a much higher concentration of the essential Omega-3 long chain polyunsaturated fatty acids, EPA and DHA than from mixed fish oil sources.
 Optomega-3 is a very high energy supplement supplying oils of similar energy levels to other protected fats.
-Optomega-3 is normally fed at 150gms per cow.
+Optomega-3 is normally fed at 100 - 150gms per cow.

-Omega-3 Fish Oils in RWN Optomega-3 - 30 years ago most dairy diets were based on grazing, grass silage and compound feed which contained animal fats and often fish meal.
+30 years ago most dairy diets were based on grazing, grass silage and compound feed which contained animal fats and often fish meal.
 Today we have higher yielding cows, intensively housed for longer and fed higher levels of conserved forage, often with maize or wholecrop silages and with a higher proportion of concentrates in the diet.
 As a consequence we have drastically reduced the levels of essential Omega-3's in dairy cow diets.
 Fertility during this time has declined sharply, especially in high yielding herds and longevity has reduced.

 Modern dairy diets are deficient in the essential Omega-3's oils, EPA and DHA